A parable on the Logical Positivist “interpretation” of scientific models.

 The plot

-At the point you're at, you can tell which direction you can go to move upward, or, which little changes you can make to improve your model.
-That is what incremental science is, after all: don't change assumptions and just fine-tune your equations.
-The endless fine-tuning is sometimes thought of as "progress."
+At the point you’re at, you can tell which direction is “up,” you can tell which incremental changes to your theory or equations move you upward, or, which little changes you can make to improve your model.
+That is what incremental science is, after all: don’t change assumptions and just fine-tune your equations.
+The continued fine-tuning is sometimes thought of as “progress.”
 Of course I don't think that this is bad, but it is a very minor and scientifically less important part of science as a whole.

-The reality of incremental science is that once you're at a local maximum, once you've fine-tuned your equations about as perfectly as possible, it's over.
 Everything next to you looks like a disimprovement.
-It looks just like those inferior theories of alien chess that posit the existence of pieces.
-From that, you might erroneously conclude that you have found the global maximum, which due to the nature of the complexity of the universe and the multiplicity of possible answers and theories, you flatly haven't.
+It looks just like those inferior theories of alien chess that posit the existence of chess pieces.
+From that, you might erroneously conclude that you have found the global/absolute maximum, which due to the nature of the complexity of the universe and the multiplicity of possible answers and theories, you flatly haven't.

 Logical positivism is kind of theoretical lobotomy that implicitly tells scientists that they should never, ever, ever change foundational assumptions: tweaking equations like an oblivious autist is Science® and everything else is “philosophy” or “metaphysics” or “pseudoscience.”
 This amounts to keeping each scientific field on whatever local maximum is closest, utterly unable to extricate themselves from it even when they see on the horizon abberant data.
 If you want to understand the stagnation of science or any other specific field, this is where it comes from.